YangLinyi/HTML-Hierarchical-Transformer-based-Multi-task-Learning-for-Volatility-Prediction/Model/ReadMe.md

 For the sentence-level transformer, we provide a customized lightweight transformer that can be easily adapt to either classification or regression problems.

+Also, we provide the lightweight single-task regression code.